 Advancing your education by enrolling in an online degree program can greatly impact your future – and so can the program you choose.
 Earning your degree can lead to improved job stability, better career opportunities and a higher potential salary.
 While the flexibility and convenience of online programs appeal to busy professionals, additional factors – such as accreditation – are also important to consider when deciding which program is right for you.
-Whether you’re seeking an undergraduate degreee or graduate degree or certificate, it pays to study your options before you choose an online program.
+Whether you’re seeking an undergraduate or graduate degree, it pays to study your options before you choose an online program.

 The Importance of Choosing a University

-You may select from hundreds of online degree or for-credit certificate programs; however, all degrees are not viewed equally by potential employers or your peers.
+You may select from hundreds of online degree programs; however, all degrees are not viewed equally by potential employers or your peers.
 When it’s time to compete for the job that can advance your career possibilities, you’ll want every advantage to distinguish yourself in a crowded marketplace.
 A degree awarded by a traditional, nonprofit, well-known and respected university will never be questioned by employers and will give you the confidence you need when pursuing a sought-after position.

 Value of Accreditation